plankobostjan/fileCleaner/README.md

 Some options are added just because of my curiosity.<br>

 <b>Warning</b><br>
 I don't guarantee that the program will work for you.
-I'm also not responsible for the damage (lost files, ...) that this program my cause.
+I'm also not responsible for the damage (lost files, ...) that this program may cause.

 <b>Program does not permanently delete files.
 It sends them to trash.</b>